-I have over nearly 25 years of experience as a Jacksonville divorce attorney and have worked with parents with special needs children.
+I have over nearly 26 years of experience and have worked with parents with special needs children.
 I am a Board Certified divorce attorney, I have been listed in Jacksonville Magazine's Top Lawyers, and I am BV® Rated by Martindale-Hubbell®.
 Additionally, I served as chairman of the Jacksonville Bar Family Law Section from 2003 to 2010.

 Best Interests of the Child

 If you are a parent of a special needs child, your divorce may not fit the mold of a standard divorce.
 Divorce is hard enough on families but it can be even harder on children with special needs because they are some of the most vulnerable members of our society.
 As parents, we have a duty to ensure that our children are protected by a divorce and are treated fairly.